razshare/frizzante/README.md

 > For that reason, the first run may take some time, just be patient.
 >
 > Subsequent runs will take considerably less time.

+> [!NOTE]
+> Frizzante is aimed mainly at debian-like distributions.\
+> Feel free to contribute improvements for other platforms.